 - 4.1 Overall, the Council has successfully defended its position on the vast majority of the issues considered during the Examination and the Reporters have broadly accepted the policy direction set out in the SLLDP2.
-Whilst some changes to the text of the policies in the SLLDP2 have been recommended, they do not result in any major or significant change in the approach originally set out by the Council in its proposed Plan. - 4.2 The main issues arising from the report are summarised below and a full list of the modifications put forward by the Reporters, together with the recommended response is set out in Appendix 1 of this report.
+Whilst some changes to the text of the policies in the SLLDP2 have been recommended, they essentially involve a refinement of the policy wording and do not result in any major or significant change in the approach originally set out by the Council in its proposed Plan. - 4.2 The main issues arising from the report are summarised below and a full list of the modifications put forward by the Reporters, together with the recommended response, is set out in Appendix 1 of this report.
 It should be noted that officers consider all of the recommended modifications should be accepted without any change.